withcatai/node-llama-cpp/README.md

 ### Metal and CUDA support
-To load a version of `llama.cpp` that was compiled to use Metal or CUDA, you have to rebuild it from source with the `--metal` or `--cuda` flag before running your code that imports `node-llama-cpp`.
+To load a version of `llama.cpp` that was compiled to use Metal or CUDA, you have to build it from source with the `--metal` or `--cuda` flag before running your code that imports `node-llama-cpp`.

 To do this, run this command inside of your project directory:
 ```bash